benwzj/benwzj.github.io/_posts/2022-03-04-component-react.md

 ## Class vs. Function Component

 These two kinds of components are equivalent from React’s point of view.
-(How?)
+But React recommend defining components as functions instead of classes.
 - The function of the Function Component is run through with each render.
 (But `useRef()` can return the same object for each time render)
 - Class component instance keep alive. the `instance.render()` with will run with each render